Everyone remembers their very first Swiss Army knife.

 We stumbled across an interactive Victorinox booth at the 2014 European Athletics Championships.
 For a small fee, Mamiko was able to get up close and personal with the intricate and complicated nature of the Swiss Army knives: She was able to assemble our very own Newly Swissed knife!

-At the Victorinox museum in the Swiss Knife Valley, the plastic case can be engraved with one's name.
+The plastic case can be engraved with one's name at the Victorinox museum in the Swiss Knife Valley.
 But here, we were able to have the blade engraved instead:

-The process of assembling a single Victorinox pocket knife involves some 35 individual steps, from attaching the blade and inserting tiny screws to finally clicking on the cover.
+Assembling a single Victorinox pocket knife involves 35 individual steps, from attaching the blade and inserting tiny screws to finally clicking on the cover.

-When Mamiko's "Spartan" knife appeared done, one more step remained: Quality control.
-It was during this check that the head of assembly tested the "clicking" of the blade when it is folded out.
+When Mamiko's "Spartan" knife appeared done, one more step remained: quality control.
+During this check, the head of assembly tested the "clicking" of the blade when it is folded out.
 Anyone who has ever used a Victorinox knife knows what it should feel like...

 And that's it!
 Mamiko has assembled our very own Swiss Army knife!

 For you engineers or puzzle solvers, the new Victorinox flagship store in Zürich has a free interactive "make-your-own-knife" station: Each knife component has been enlarged and replicated out of wood.
 And a step-by-step guide allows anyone to assemble a Swiss Army knife.